google/agi/gapis/resolve/dependencygraph2/README.md

 ### Approach overview

-Let's give a high-level illustration of this process: consider we have a memory made of two slots.
-In each slot, we remember the ID of the node that was the latest to write to this memory.
+Let's give a high-level, conceptual illustration of this process: consider we have a memory made of two slots, each slot being an addressable part of the memory.
+When building the dependency graph, for each slot we remember the ID of the node that was the latest to write to this memory.
 Say during mutation we are at a point where the latest node to write to slot 1 was node 11, and the latest to write to slot 2 was 22:

 ```
 slot1: 11